kettoleon/spring-ai-sandbox/README.md

 With this example we can see how the chain of thought works, by self-evaluating ten variations and choosing the best.

-### Running Instructions

-Run the main application and observe the console output until it gives you a new saying.

 ## Pathfinder

 ### Description